 Jinhan Li

-I am Jinhan Li (李谨菡), a senior-year undergraduate student majoring in Computer Science and Technology at IIIS, Tsinghua (a.k.a.
-Yao Class, directed by Andrew Chi-Chih Yao).
-I was fortunate to work as a student intern in Professor Yuke Zhu’s group at UT Austin.
-Previously, I was fortunate to work in Professor Yi Wu’s group at IIIS.
+I am Jinhan Li (李谨菡), a incoming PhD student at IIIS, Tsinghua University, advised by Professor Kaifeng Lyu.
+I spent my undergraduate years in Yao Class, directed by Andrew Chi-Chih Yao.
+I was very fortunate to work as a student researcher in Professor Yuke Zhu’s group at UT Austin and Professor Yi Wu’s group at IIIS.

 My research interests lie broadly in machine learning.
-Currently, I’m attracted to research that integrates empirical observations with rigorous experiments and theoretical analysis, offering insights into modern machine learning techniques.
-I aspire to not only apply these techniques effectively, but also develop a deep understanding of when and why they work or fail, and ultimately working toward enhanced reliability.
+I’m attracted to research that integrates empirical observations with rigorous experiments and theoretical analysis, offering insights into modern machine learning techniques.
+Currently, I’m exploring data-centric methods in LLM pretraining, as well as trying to understand the training dynamics of RLVR.
 Previously, I worked on robot learning.

-I’m open to chatting about research or life, and enjoy wandering around with different people.
-Feel free to drop me an email if you are interested in chatting or hanging out!
+I’m open to chatting about research or life.
+Feel free to drop me an email if you are interested!

 News